McMax1973/ELS---Electronic-Lead-Screw/README.md

 Capabilities:
 - threading with metric and imperial pitches (0.1mm to 2x screw pitch, with 0.05mm thread pitch resolution)
-- right-hand or left-hand thrading option
+- right-hand or left-hand threading option
 - threading at a given lenght available
 - feeding with cent/turn or mm/min option
 - spindle Angular degree with resolution given by the encoder step/turn